J0eychnpulpey/gophish-automated-installer/README.md

 # GoPhish Automated Installer Script

 This repository contains a Bash script that automates the deployment of a GoPhish phishing server, specifically tested and designed for an **Ubuntu 22.04 Droplet on DigitalOcean**.
-This project fulfills the "Automate With a Script" challenge from the SimplyCyber Academy.
+This project fulfills from Tyler Ramsbey Hands-On Phishing Course (Automate With a Script challenge).

 The script uses an "all-in-one" approach: you run a single script on the server, which then generates a second script needed for your local client machine to create a persistent email relay tunnel.